Anna Nicole Smith Died 10 Years Ago Today

 “It has to do with some postpartum depression, some overwhelming guilt that her son had died.
 They both had an issue with prescription painkillers and different drugs…I think that her grief was overwhelming.”

 At the time of her passing, Anna Nicole Smith was taking 44 different medications, according to USA Today.
-Anna Nicole’s story is of rags-to-riches.
-She was a small-town girl who became an instant sensation after gracing the cover of Playboy and taking over from Claudia Schiffer as the face model for Guess Jeans.
+Anna Nicole’s story is a rags-to-riches tale about a small-town girl who became an instant sensation after gracing the cover of Playboy and taking over from Claudia Schiffer as the face model for Guess jeans.

 [Featured Image by Manuel Balce Ceneta/AP Images]